heidilind/MapTraining/README.md

 ```
 ## Usage

-Use application with a browser at  http://localhost:3001
+Use application with a browser at  http://localhost:3001.
-Use browser or other client program to see JSON:s received by server at the address http://localhost:3001/paths
+Use browser or other client program to see JSON:s received by the server at the address http://localhost:3001/paths